lemaslab/rump/README.md

 ```
 Nextflow run_all.nf -with-docker galaxydream/metabolomics_pipeline
 ```
-- Process your data with default parameters using high-performance computing
+- Process your data with default parameters using high-performance computing (It is recommended to maximize CPU and memory in pos_peakDetection_mzmine and neg_peakDetection_mzmine processes in `nextflow.config` if using high-performance computing)
 ```
 Nextflow run_all.nf --use_singularity 1 -with-singularity docker://galaxydream/metabolomics_pipeline
 ```